staticvoid0/OdyPro/README.md

     //op piercing shiningone
     //op blunt maxentius
     ```
-  - AWS intelligently selects the proper weaponmode for each damage type.
+  - AWS intelligently selects the proper damage type for each mob and sends command to change to that weaponmode.
 - Superwarp commands can now be relayed via OdyPro. (`//op port` works!)
 - Auto-targeting now avoids mobs using Invincible or Perfect Dodge, returning when effects wear off.
 - Fixed sub-commands for maps and resistances (`//op map size #` now works).